Deer Hunt in Munich Landscape

 “ This man has extraordinary talents .”

-“ Next Ridinger the best German depictor of the hunt of the 18th century ”
+“ [N]ext to Ridinger the most proficient German depictor of the hunt of his century ”

 Present work once more belonging to the hunt, though a sidetrack, in such a manner speaking for itself.
 And at the same time confirming also in this regard Nagler’s note of 1851 in the Künstler-Lexicon, according to which he